rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

-# Plugin Mechanism
+# Plugin mechanism

-!!! warning "TODO"
-    This page needs to be revised

 ROME has been designed around a plugin mechanism.
-All the supported feed types (RSSs and Atom) is done by plugins included in the distribution.
+The support for every feed type is implemented as a plugin thats included in the distribution.

 Parsing feeds, generating feeds, converting feeds from a concrete feed to a SyndFeed and vice versa, parsing modules and generating modules is done using